Algorithm for non recursive Predictive Parsing

 Algorithm for non recursive Predictive Parsing:

-The main Concept ->With the help of FIRST() and FOLLOW() sets, this parsing can be done using a just a stack which avoids the recursive calls.
+The main Concept ->With the help of FIRST() and FOLLOW() sets, this parsing can be done using just a stack that avoids the recursive calls.

 For each rule, A->x in grammar G:

-- If FIRST(A) contain null production for each terminal ‘b’ in FOLLOW(A), add this production (A->null) to M[A, b] in parsing table.
+- If FIRST(A) contains null production for each terminal ‘b’ in FOLLOW(A), add this production (A->null) to M[A, b] in the parsing table.

 - In the beginning, the pushdown stack holds the start symbol of the grammar G.